pocin/kbc-ex-xero/README.md

 {
   "endpoint": "Name of endpoint",
   "parameters": {
-    "literal": "parameters as seen in the api documentation", "since": "a special filter - see below"
+    "parameter_A": "as seen in the api documentation", "since": "a special filter - see below"
   }
 }